fragaria/karmen-docs/docs/on-premise.md

 network accessible via a secured connection from anywhere in the world.
 This solution is better than simple port mapping, because it uses an encrypted communication channel by definition.

-If your router does not support a VPN, you can get away with other solutions, such as [PiVPN](http://www.pivpn.io/).
-A VPN also makes all of your printers available directly, so the webcam streams might be a little smoother.
+If your router does not support VPN, you can get away with other solutions, such as [PiVPN](http://www.pivpn.io/).
+VPN also makes all of your printers available directly, so the webcam streams might be a little smoother.

 #### SSH tunneling